Tonight's game will be broadcast on Altitude and Mile High Sports Radio AM 1510.

 Wild: Minnesota continued its impressive run on home ice Wednesday night, as Antti Miettinen scored twice in the first period in a 5-2 win against the Detroit Red Wings.
 With the victory, the Wild improved to 6-0-1 in their last seven games in Minnesota.

 "Now that we're moving, things are opening up," Miettinen said.

 Avalanche: Colorado made it six in a row on Sunday, when Craig Anderson stopped all 27 shots he faced for his fifth shutout of the season in a 4-0 victory against the Dallas Stars at Pepsi Center.

 The Avalanche reached 30 wins in 51 games, the quickest the club has reached the 30-win plateau since the 2000-01 Stanley Cup championship season, when they did it in 47 games.

 "When my job looks easy, it's because the guys are doing their job in front of me," Anderson said.
 "They're blocking shots, they're making plays.
 We're playing great hockey as a team."

-: "We just have to keep rolling.
+Puck Drop: "We just have to keep rolling.
 It's going well right now, but we can't get complacent.
-Guys are stepping up in different ways and playing their roles, and (goalie Craig Anderson
+Guys are stepping up in different ways and playing their roles, and (goalie Craig Anderson) is playing solid.